Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Results and Discussion

-To understand how and why high‐energy structures stabilize at our charged 180$^\circ$ walls, we computed the phonon spectra of $Pbcm$ (Fig. 3c) and $P4_2/nmc$ (Fig. 3d) along the wall direction ($\Gamma \rightarrow Z$) utilizing first-principles density functional theory (DFT).
-Both spectra reveal that the lowest‐frequency longitudinal‐optical (LO) phonons, $\Gamma_2^{\prime z}$ and $\Gamma_5^{\prime z}$ -- which reverse their signs during charged wall formation -- exhibit remarkably narrow dispersions of approximately 30 cm$^{-1}$ along the Z‐wavevector.
-Such a relatively flat LO polar band significantly lowers the energy cost of introducing a localized polarization change (i.e., a domain wall) within the bulk.
+To elucidate the origin of the stabilization of the HH and TT CDWs (Figure 2a,b), we computed the phonon spectra of $Pbcm$ (Figure 2c) and $P4_2/nmc$ (Figure 2d) along the CDW direction ($\Gamma \rightarrow Z$) using DFT simulations.
+Both spectra reveal that the lowest-frequency longitudinal-optical (LO) phonons, $\Gamma_2^{\prime z}$ and $\Gamma_5^{\prime z}$—which reverse their signs during the formation of the HH and TT walls, respectively—exhibit remarkably narrow dispersions of approximately 30 cm$^{-1}$ with small band gradients along the Z-point wave vector.
+Since the band gradient energy ($E_{g}$), which contributes to the domain-wall energy, is proportional to the phonon band gradient \cite{kumar2025negative, shin2007nucleation}, these low-gradient, relatively flat LO bands significantly reduce the energy cost associated with CDWs formation.
+The band gradient energy is related to the band gradient according to the following equation:

+where $m_{\lambda}$, $g_{\lambda}$, and $\omega_{0\lambda}$ denote the effective mass, band gradient, and absolute frequency of the mode $\lambda$, respectively.
+The parameter $u_{\lambda q}$ indicates the mode’s reciprocal-space amplitude, and $q$ is the wave vector along the CDW direction.
+We estimated the gradient ($g_{\lambda}$) of each LO polar mode, by fitting its LO polar band along $\Gamma \rightarrow Z$, using the following quadratic equation: